playbenny/benny_manual/docs/blockipedia.md

 - motor drag only works when an actual connection has been made - it won't work when auto-assign keyboard is played into the block.

 ### voice.noise
-- noise source + VCA + ENV. midi to the 'damp' input causes the envelope to close quickly.
+- noise source that can fade between different colours and types of noise, with a looping, accumulating ASR envelope controlling amplitude. midi in to the 'damp' input causes the envelope to close quickly.

 ### voice.organ
 - 9 drawbar harmonics with a rough model of how the key contacts of a hammond tonewheel organ worked. the notes input blends between pressed and struck profiles based on velocity, with very quiet notes corresponding to partial keypresses that don't engage the switch for every harmonic. inspired by the paper 'Dynamic temporal behaviour of the keyboard action on the Hammond organ and its perceptual significance' by Giulio Moro, Andrew P. McPherson and Mark B. Sandler in JASA 142/5 2017.

 ### voice.pitch.env
-- like voice.basic - a single oscillator + VCA + ENV but with a 2nd ENV routed to pitch.
+- a single oscillator with pitch envelope and amplitude envelope. ideal as a building block for simple electronic drum sounds, but useful for all sorts of things. also works at lfo rates and over long timescales.

+- both envelopes feature 'accumulation' - when retriggered before the envelope has decayed to silence the remaining level is added to the new target level, so rolls can be set to build up by themselves (or down - when set negative it makes the envelope obey jaki leibzeit's rule of '2nd hit quieter'). the envelopes also have a loop control, when set <1 each repeat of the loop is a little lower, leading to a classic bouncing ball effect.

 ### voice.plaits
 - A wrapper for Volker Böhm's port of Émilie Gillet's Plaits module.